petzval/btferret/UPDATE.md

    from btferret.c/py.

 3. Bug fix: If the LE server had multiple clients connected, it did not disconnect them all on exit.

+### Version 20

+1. Standard LE profiles.
+Additional sample code files for standard LE server profiles: Heart Rate, Current Time, and Cycling Speed and Cadence (in the leprofiles subdirectory).
+See section 3.12 for details of standard LE profiles.

+2. New function uuid\_advert().
+Adds a 2-byte UUID to the advertised information when a random address is set for an LE server via set\_le\_random_address().
+This is useful for standard LE profiles, so connecting clients can identify the type of device from the advertised UUID.

+3. When a random address is set for an LE server via set\_le\_random\_address(), the mesh transmission functions no longer work.
+This allows the advertising to be used for standard LE profiles.

+4. New function time\_ms() returns the time in ms since the program was started.

+5. New function sleep\_ms() delays for the specified time in ms.

+6. New function le\_interval().
+Returns the connection interval for a connected LE device.
+The interval time in ms is the returned value x 1.25ms.

+7. New option for set\_flags() - FAST\_TIMER.
+For LE and Universal servers.
+When the flag is set, the timer period in le\_server() and universal\_server() is in units of ms rather than the default deci-seconds, so LE\_TIMER and SERVER\_TIMER callbacks can be faster than ten times per second.
+   But if the callback sends LE packets at a faster rate, some may be lost, so the user is responsible for controlling the send rate.

+8. New LE server callback operations: LE\_NOTIFY\_ENABLE and LE\_NOTIFY\_DISABLE.
+Called when the client enables/disables a characteristic's notification.

+9. New flag options for device\_info() when BTYPE\_SHORT is set.
+BTYPE\_ANY includes a "0 - Any device" item,
+   and BTYPE\_SERME includes a "0 - Mesh Servers" item.

+10. A new role for le\_pair.
+If called inside an LE server callback, it will ask the client to initiate pairing and security.
+(Normally, the client will initiate pairing.)

+11. If Bluetooth is soft blocked by rfkill it is now automatically unblocked by init\_blue.

+12. New HID sample: keymouse.c/py.
+Combined keyboard and mouse.
+Also, mouse.c/py has been modified to read the Pi's mouse and send its data to the client (replacing the key press inputs).

+13. The Python build program name has been changed from btfpy.py to btfpymake.py because it could confuse the import btfpy instruction.

+14. BUG FIX.
+If le\_server was started with a short timer value (less than 1 second), key strokes could be lost.
+This was a particular problem if keys\_to\_callback was also set.